sidoh/ha_gateway/README.md

 2. TV using [bravtroller](http://github.com/sidoh/bravtroller).
 3. Foscam IP camera.

+## Configuration

+Configurations for this server are located in `./config/ha_gateway.yml`.
+You can copy the example config from `./config/ha_gateway.yml.example`.

 ## Using

 You can start or stop the server with the provided scripts in `./bin`.
 Configure the port and device binding in `./bin/run.sh`.